 Antibiotics are not used to treat bronchitis except for people whose infection is caused by Bordetella pertussis or for some people with chronic obstructive pulmonary disease.
 Antibiotics do not help people with viral bronchitis.
 However, if influenza is the suspected cause, treatment with an antiviral drug may be helpful if given within 48 hours of onset of symptoms.

 In children, very mild symptoms of limited airflow can be helped with cool-mist humidifiers or steam vaporizers.
 In more severely affected children and adults who are wheezing, inhaled bronchodilators, which widen the bronchi, can be used to open the airways and reduce wheezing.
-Corticosteroids, usually given by means of a metered-dose inhaler (see Asthma: Asthma), are also sometimes used to diminish cough and inflammation and hyperreactivity of the airways, especially when the cough persists after the infection has resolved.
+Corticosteroids, usually given by means of a metered-dose inhaler (see see How to Use a Metered-Dose Inhaler), are also sometimes used to diminish cough and inflammation and hyperreactivity of the airways, especially when the cough persists after the infection has resolved.

 Last full review/revision April 2008 by John G. Bartlett, MD